Best Laptops Under $500: Powerful Performance on a Budget

 Review:

+The Lenovo Ideapad 3i is another one of the best laptops under $500.
 It’s actually more of an in-between device, falling somewhere between basic and high-end laptops.
 So you’re not splurging, but you’re also not settling for something that’s going to lag behind.
+It’s not the fanciest model, but it won’t drain your wallet either.

 Onto the specs.
 The screen size is pretty average—15.6 inches—with a full HD IPS touchscreen providing clear visuals for all your tasks and entertainment requirements.
-On the inside, it comes with a 512GB SSD storage that offers enough storage as well as aids in accessing data at high speeds, unlike traditional drives.
-It also features 16GB of RAM so one can multitask smoothly while using internet browsers or office applications without worrying about lags or buffering.
+On the inside, it comes with 512GB SSD storage that offers enough storage as well as aids in accessing data at high speeds, unlike traditional drives.

-This laptop, which has Intel Iris Xe Graphics and an Intel i5 12th generation processor, is one of the few midrange models in its class that can be referred to as a snappy performer.
+This laptop, which has Intel Iris Xe Graphics and an Intel i5 12th-generation processor, is one of the few midrange models in its class that can be referred to as a snappy performer.
 It can handle typical computer tasks like web browsing and work, but it can also accommodate some light gaming.

-The laptop’s webcam is okay, capable of recording in 720p and has the potential for privacy.
-The power button also has a fingerprint reader, which is a cool feature found more on expensive laptops.
+The laptop’s webcam is okay, capable of recording in 720p, and has the potential for privacy.
+The power button also has a fingerprint reader, which is a cool feature found on more expensive laptops.
 Plus, it can connect to Wi-Fi 6, which is good.

 The keyboard is comfortable to type on.
 It’s not amazing, but it’s not bad either.

 And about the ports.
-On the left side of this laptop, there is a power plug, an HDMI port, and two USB ports, while on the right there are also headphone jacks and an SD card slot.
-Even though there are so many options here, it would have been nice if they had included USB-C too.
+On the left side of this laptop, there is a power plug, an HDMI port, and two USB ports, while on the right, there are also headphone jacks and an SD card slot.
+Even though there are so many options here, it would have been nice if they had included USB-C, too.

 HP Notebook Laptop, 15.6" HD Touchscreen, Intel Core i3-1115G4 Processor, 32GB RAM, 1TB PCIe SSD, Webcam, Type-C, HDMI, SD Card Reader, Wi-Fi, Windows 11 Home, Silver